iennacca/aconcagua/README.md

 Compile all C# projects, which will render 2 console executables in particular, called aconcagua.client.exe and aconcagua.server.exe.
 From a DOS terminal command line, run aconcagua.server.exe, which will start listening for requests.
 Running aconcagua.client.exe on a separate DOS terminal will launch 2 RPC calls called GetMetadata() and GetObservations(); hopefully if all goes well, the client will spit out some data on each call.

 ### Running the Python client
-Make sure the C# server is running, then from the Python/aconcagua.clientserver project run the script in aconcagua.client.py.
+Make sure the C# server is running, then from the Python/aconcagua.clientserver project, open an interactive window or terminal under the included virtual environment run the script in aconcagua.client.py.
 This should emulate the C# client and should call the C# server using the same RPC calls.